YINI-lang/YINI-spec/RATIONALE.md

 A mode mismatch is diagnostic behavior, not mode selection behavior.
 A mode declaration states the document's expected parsing mode, but it does not automatically switch the parser into that mode.

 This is intentional.
-I prefer that the active parsing mode is controlled explicitly by the parser, tool, API, command-line flag, or host application, rather than silently changing behavior because of something inside the document.
+It was preferred that the active parsing mode is controlled explicitly by the parser, tool, API, command-line flag, or host application, rather than silently changing behavior because of something inside the document.

 The benefit of writing `@yini strict` is that the document clearly says: "this file is meant to be parsed and validated as strict YINI."
 That makes the intent visible to humans, and it gives tools a chance to catch accidental mode mistakes.
 If a strict-mode file is accidentally parsed in lenient mode, the parser reports a mode-mismatch error instead of accepting the file silently and too permissively.